20-23 JULY

 COST

 We do our best to make our National Conference as affordable as we can for everyone.
-Because the conference is no longer residential we have been able to make the registration cost considerably cheaper.
-But you will need to secure your own accommodation.
+This year, the registration fee only covers the conference.
+You will need to organise your own accomodation..

-There will be an early bird discount for those who registered by the 31st December.
-We will also have a concession rate for MTS / Ministry Trainees / Apprentices / Bible College Students / Retirees.
-Some discounts are available, usually for those having to travel a significant distance (read Western Australia).
+From December 1, we will also have a concession rate for MTS / Ministry Trainees / Apprentices / Bible College Students / Retirees.
+Some discounts are available, usually for those having to travel a significant distance (read Western Australia), so please contact us if you would like to apply.

-There will be part time rates for those who can’t stay the whole time.
+There will be day rates for those who can’t stay the whole time.

 Payment is by credit/debit card when you register.